frogfrogforg/c0llage/docs/Events.md

 > I (mut) used in sequential-games.html used a pattern I think Darwin suggested in the chat of calling the events with some sort of namespace, like `alidator.tea` or `salada.bucket`.
 Hopefully we might keep some nice pattern like this.

-[Here is a list of currently-in-use events.](/ExistingEvents.md) If you make a new event, add it there so your good-looking colleagues can be aware!
+[Here is a list of currently-in-use events.](/docs/ExistingEvents.md) If you make a new event, add it there!

 Listening to events
 -------------------